runtimeverification/k/k-distribution/include/kframework/builtin/json.md

 K provides builtin support for reading/writing to JSON.
-While the `JSON-SYNTAX` module is not precisely the syntax of JSON (utilizing K's syntax for strings, integers, and floating point numbers rather than the syntax used by JSON, nevertheless you can convert directly to/from the actual syntax of JSON using the `JSON2String` and `String2JSON` hooks.
+While the `JSON-SYNTAX` module is not precisely the syntax of JSON (utilizing K's syntax for strings, integers, and floating point numbers rather than the syntax used by JSON), you can still convert directly to/from the actual syntax of JSON using the `JSON2String` and `String2JSON` hooks.

 ```k